This moment in McKinney history, the Great Altoga Bank Heist of 1912, is one of Collin County’s earliest, most notorious, and most explosive crimes.

 “The people have confidence in Scott and in Dunn,” read a Sept.
 19, 1912 article of The Weekly Democrat-Gazette, “hence everything went as merry as a wedding bell.”

-Originally published in the January 2020 Hidden Collin Issue of Local Profile.
+This piece of McKinney history was originally published in the January 2020 Hidden Collin Issue of Local Profile.